 The lecture sought to: a)discuss the rationale, basic concepts, and principles of GHG inventory; b)describe the GHG inventory framework and protocol; c)elaborate the various activities along the ITP production chain whee GHG fluxes occur; d)explain how GHG inventory will enable the ITP sector to become more productive, profitable and globally competitive as a green industry; and e)recommend strategies to reduce GHG emissions from ITP production chain and maximize carbon sequestration in durable wood products.
 The ITP sector could have significant contribution to the country's economy if not for a number of barriers that prevent it from becoming a major industry.
-Plantation threes could be harvested much earlier compared to those grown in temperate countries which could have afforded the local tree farmers a competitive advantage in the world market.
+Plantation threes could have afforded the local tree farmers a competitive advantage in the world market.